How To Shoot Ghost Hunting Photography – Castle Ghost Hunt

 Castle Ghost Hunting Camera Settings

-For basic DSLR Photography, our goal is to capture activity, not necessarily, consistently super high quality, so we will do a few things a little out of the ordinary.
+For basic DSLR Photography, our goal is to capture activity, not necessarily, consistently super high quality, so that we will do a few things a little out of the ordinary.

 - You must use a tripod when shooting in a dark area.